 © All Rights Reserved Utrecht

 Rocky Mountain National Park in northern Colorado was USA's tenth national park, a status it achieved in 1905.
-The park is approximately 25 miles (40 kilometres) from north to south and 20 miles (32 kilometres) east to west and covers a particularly wild and scenic part of the Colorado Rockies.
-Much of the area is over 12,000 feet (over 3,600 metres) above sea level and here the landscape resembles the arctic tundra.
+The park is approximately 40 kilometres from north to south and 32 kilometres) east to west and covers a particularly wild and scenic part of the Colorado Rockies.
+Much of the area is over 3,600 metres above sea level and here the landscape resembles the arctic tundra.
 Main access is via Estes Park on the eastern side and the smaller Grand Lake on the west.
 These are the only towns bordering the region and both offer a good choice of accommodation.
 As its name suggests, the main feature of the park are the Rocky Mountains themselves with the continental divide ridge passing more or less through the middle of the park.
 The rivers on the eastern side flow eventually to the Atlantic while for those on the west, the Pacific is a final destination.
 The only road in the park to cross the divide is Trail Ridge which does so at Milner Pass.
-The altitude varies from just over 7,000 feet (over 2,100 metres) around Estes Park to over 14,000 feet (over 4,200 metres) at the summit of Longs Peak.
+The altitude varies from just over 2,100 metres around Estes Park to over 4,200 metres at the summit of Longs Peak.

 Colorado is a big area for skiing.
 There are over a dozen major ski areas with terrain for any ability level.
 Although many of the bigger ski areas have become very corporate and expensive there are still some smaller ones with lots of charm.
 Remember that there is plenty of skiing outside of I-70 or Summit County.